This includes paid ads and other SERP features like Knowledge Graphs and Featured Snippets.

 All the rules set by Google are engraved in its Search Quality Rater Guidelines (SQRG).
-If you’re someone who manages healthcare and medical websites, the inferences within the 160-page SQRG document is vital for your success in the coming days.
+If you’re someone who manages healthcare and medical websites, the inferences within the 160-page SQRG document are vital for your success in the coming days.

 If you’re unaware of this update, let me give you a brief.
 The traffic of many healthcare and wellness websites across the world took a plunge in August after Google rolled out an incremental algorithm update.

 The research revealed that the health and wellness websites affected by the medic update failed to follow the practices that Google had mandated in the Search Quality Rater guidelines.

-Declare the Intent of Your Healthcare Website
+Declare the Intent of Your Healthcare/Medical Website

 Once, I came across a health-niche website that just read “Unleashing Your Inner Power.”